 What lengths does the edge come in?

-Our 3mm thick edge comes in standard 2 metre lengths.
+Our 3mm thick edge comes in standard minimum 2 metre lengths.
 In some areas for large orders we can supply 4 metre lengths.

 Our 6mm thick edge comes in standard 3 metre lengths.
 For large orders we can supply 6 metre lengths.
 Longer lengths therefore fewer joins is generally faster to install.